LiskArchive/lisk-sdk/README.md

 1. **Change the Lisk configuration**

   Update the redis port configuration in both `config.json` and `test/config.json`.
-Note that this is the easiest option, however, be mindfull of reverting the changes should you make a pull request.
+Note that this is the easiest option, however, be mindful of reverting the changes should you make a pull request.

 2. **Change the Redis launch configuration**